wp-plugins/scrollto-top/readme.txt

 1. This is the plugin options page for ScrollTo Top.

 == Changelog ==

+= 1.2 =
+* Upgrading scrollTo to 1.4.3
+* Reworking plugin to work with localScroll

 = 1.1.2 =
 * Added option for specifying the icon's container element.